mattcroat/joy-of-code/posts/impossible-layout-animations-with-svelte/impossible-layout-animations-with-svelte.md

 {% video src="circle-teleport.mp4" %}

-In the example above I'm repareting the circle element which can be disorienting for the user and there's no way to animate that change unless you're using the **View Transitions API**.
+In the example above I'm repareting the circle element which can be disorienting for the user and there's no way to animate the change unless you're using the **View Transitions API**.

 > 🐿️ At the time of writing the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API) is experimental and only available in Chrome.